bcgov/entity/.github/ISSUE_TEMPLATE/Ops Support.md

 -----------------

 **Issue Description**
+screenshot is highly preferred

-Summarize issue and attach screenshot, email OR copy and paste email content into ticket
+Summarize issue and attach **screenshot**, email OR copy and paste email content into ticket

 -----------------